-Rate of Return - For the year ended June 30, 2015, the annual money weighted rate of return on Component II pension plan investments, net of pension plan investment expense, was 3.80 percent.
-The money weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-Component I money weighted rate of return was insignificant during fiscal year 2015 due to the newness of the plan combined with the highly liquid investments.
+Rate of Return - For the year ended June 30, 2016, the annual money weighted rate of return on the System's investments, net of pension plan investment expense, was 1.3 percent.
+The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-Note 5 - Pension Plan Reserves
+Note 6 - Pension Plan Reserves